ZenyWay/worker-proxy/README.md

 extendWorker(self, service)
 ```

-### index.ts
+### file: index.ts
-this script proxies and spawns the `worker.ts` script
+this script runs in the main thread.
-in a dedicated Worker thread.
+it spawns the `worker.ts` script in a dedicated Worker thread
+and proxies it in the main thread.
-the proxy resolves to a service object with the same interface
+the resulting proxy resolves to a service object with the same interface
 as that of the original service running in the Worker thread.

 ```ts